arsy786/spring-framework-tutorials/README.md

 Frameworks tackle common application problems, they provide patterns and structure for Java applications.
 They are also used to develop business services.

-There are several "Types of Objects" in Spring: Objects that hold data (Entity) and instances of classes with business logic methods (Services).
+There are several "Types of Objects" in Spring: Objects that hold data (Entity) and instances of classes with business logic methods (Service).

 The way we share object instances is through **Dependency Injection**.